fbpx

 In response to the growing needs of oculopharyngeal muscular dystrophy (OPMD) patients, Sheba has inaugurated a new dedicated clinic designed to provide OPMD patients with comprehensive diagnostic and therapeutic services.

-Oculopharyngeal muscular dystrophy (OPMD) is a rare genetic condition causing weakness in the muscles around the upper eyelids and throat.
+Oculopharyngeal muscular dystrophy (OPMD) is a rare genetic condition causing muscle weakness around the upper eyelids and throat.

-The most common OPMD symptoms are difficulty swallowing, droopy eyelids, and difficulty moving the eyes.
+The most common Oculopharyngeal Muscular Dystrophy symptoms are difficulty swallowing, droopy eyelids, and difficulty moving the eyes.
 Eventually, additional muscles, including those of the arms and upper legs, can become affected, which might cause mobility problems.

-Notwithstanding, the rate of progression and specific symptoms associated with OPMD vary greatly from case to case, even among members of the same family.
+Notwithstanding, the rate of progression and specific symptoms associated with OPMD vary significantly from case to case, even among members of the same family.

 While The prevalence of OPMD in the general public is estimated to be 1 in 100,000, the condition is found to be much more common in the French-Canadian population of Quebec, where it is estimated to affect 1 in 1000 individuals, and in the Bukharan Jewish population of Israel, where it is found to affect 1 in 600 people.